Jeffallan/All-It-Ebooks-Scraper/readme.md

-# Project Title
+# All IT Ebooks.com Scraper

-All IT Ebooks.com Scraper
+This project has been superceded by my new dockerized [Ebook API](https://github.com/Jeffallan/Ebook-API).

 A program that scrapes links, and other data, to your favorite tech ebooks from [allitebooks.com](http://allitebooks.com) and stores them in a MongoDB instance.